A Guide, A Syllabus, A Conversation, A Process

 As it arises, notice the instinct, however subtle, to prioritize your safety at the expense of another.
 From which old pattern does this originate?
 Is it an autopilot belief that it's not your job to protect people of color?
 Is it a fear of getting close to people who are different from yourself?
 Is it the pain of past experiences where your needs and boundaries were violated?
 Say to yourself, as often as you need: In service of a safer world for myself and others, I am willing to see this differently.
 I invite a new perspective.

-If you’re interested in soon-to-be-released guided meditations and other resources on releasing attachments to institutionalized racism and nurturing truly supportive connections with non-white people, sign up here.
-You'll be the first to know when they're available.
+If you're looking for additional support, explore these meditations for white people who are releasing their investments in whiteness and healing their relationships with people of color.
 Healing the world starts with healing ourselves, and many of us still need support in releasing our dependence on old power structures and welcoming a new way of relating and living.
+You can stream a preview of the Mediation for Redefining Safety below:

 3. Start where you can, build from there.